Houston Metro: METRO Solutions (2003)

-In June 2005, Metro announced a revised plan for expansion of the METRORail system.
-The plan included four new corridors, consisting of both light rail and bus rapid transit.
+In June 2005, METRO announced a revised plan for expansion of the METRORail system.
+The plan included one new light rail corridor and three bus rapid transit corridors.
 The bus rapid transit lines would have later been converted into light rail when ridership warranted the conversion.

 On October 18, 2007, the plan was revised to allow for the possibility of more federal funding.
-Metro decided to have all the lines consist of light rail from the start.
+METRO decided to have all the lines consist of light rail from the start after some public backlash to the agency turning back from its original plans of light rail corridors.